What Is Technical Training? +Examples, Tips (2023)

 Here are a few resources to find the right tools for your organization’s needs:

-6. Measure Training Effectiveness
+6. Measure training effectiveness

 When you invest valuable resources, time, money, and energy into your training programs, measuring whether they’re working is critical.
 Training effectiveness measures the impact of training on the learner’s knowledge, skills, performance, and the company’s ROI of these programs.